← Back to Complete Guide

 📢 Ad Slot · 300×250 Rectangle

-The Rebreather is a helmet piece that eliminates the depth-based oxygen consumption penalty.
-Without it, diving below 100m becomes exponentially dangerous.
-With it, your oxygen depletes at a flat rate regardless of how deep you go.
+The Rebreather is a helmet piece that significantly improves oxygen efficiency at depth.
+Without it, diving below 100m becomes exponentially more dangerous because of the depth consumption penalty.
+With it, your oxygen depletes much more efficiently regardless of depth.

 ⚙️